 - 10 to 12 cloves garlic - lightly pounded and peeled

 - 2 bay leaves

 - ⅓ cup soy sauce - (see notes)

 - 1 cup bone broth - (you may use water but the adobo won’t be as flavorful)

 - Cut the pork into two-inch pieces.

 - Optionally, brown the pork in hot oil.

 - Place the pork in the slow cooker.
-Add the rest of the ingredients.
-Stir.
+Add the garlic, bay leaves, oregano and pepper.